bertreb/pimatic-smartnora/README.md

 Installation
 ------------
-To enable the Smartnora plugin add this to the plugins section via the GUI or add it in the config.json file.
+To enable the SmartNora plugin add this to the plugins section via the GUI or add it in the config.json file.

 ```
 {